Early Life Cohort Feasibility Study

 • The study is managed by the UCL Centre for Longitudinal Studies, with support from a consortium of partners.

-• Ipsos are carrying out the data collection for the study.
+• Ipsos carried out the data collection for the study.

 • It is funded by the Economic and Social Research Council.